DaniJFerr/Work_Day-_Scheduler/README.md

 # Work_Day_Scheduler

-An Simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows a user to save events for each hour of the day.

 # About